vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

                                                         |------------------------|
                                                         |                        |
 ```
-- Here we do not know whether top1 is pointing to an object of type Bottom or an object of type AnotherBottom.
+- Now consider how to implement the `static_cast` from `top1` to `left`, while taking into account that we do not know whether top1 is pointing to an object of type `Bottom` or an object of type `AnotherBottom`.
 It can't be done!
-The necessary offset depends on the runtime type of top1 (20 for Bottom and 24 for AnotherBottom).
+The necessary offset depends on the runtime type of `top1` (20 for `Bottom` and 24 for `AnotherBottom`).
 The compiler will complain:
 ```
-main.cpp:19:39: error: cannot convert from pointer to base class 'Top' to pointer to derived class 'Left' because the base is virtual
+error: cannot convert from pointer to base class 'Top' to pointer to derived class 'Left' because the base is virtual
-   Left* left = static_cast<Left*>(top1);
 ```
 - Since we need runtime information, we need to use a dynamic cast instead:
 ```